Tag Conference Vienna 2025

 In commemoration of the 200th anniversary of Joseph Kyselak’s iconic journey across the Alps, this instalment of the conference lays a special focus on the rich legacy of public name-writing in Romantic times.

 Yet Kyselak was far from the only tagger of his time.
-From the Romantic period onwards, inscribing one’s name on ancient ruins was commonplace among pioneering leisure travellers, as evidenced by the layers of autographs that survive to this day — including those of Byron and Rimbaud.
+From the Romantic period onwards, inscribing one’s name on ancient ruins was commonplace among early leisure travellers, as evidenced by the layers of autographs that survive to this day—including those of Byron and Rimbaud.

 This wave of public name-writing marked the first widespread graffiti craze in modern Western history, and can be seen as a direct precursor to today’s tagging.